SchoenkeM/MGF_Ostsee/CONTRIBUTING.md

 Use GitHub's issue tracker as a to-do list, report bugs or request features.

 ### C.2 Editing files
+If possible, files should be edited on a separate branch from the `master` branch. **Its name should start with the initials of the contributor working on it** and others should not interfere in that branch.

 #### C.2.1 Editing the QGIS project
 Any changes to the project (layer ordering, styles, etc.) should be explained in the commit messages, as they are not obvious from the file diff.